Industrial Disease Claims

 Industrial injuries are one of the most common claim types in the UK.
 They contribute significantly to the total number of claims every year.
 Your employer has a duty of care to ensure your working environment is safe.
 If you have suffered an industrial injury due to poor working conditions, contact The Compensation Experts.
-Our panel of solicitors have years of experience in industrial injury compensation claims.
+Our panel of solicitors have years of experience in industrial disease compensation claims.

 What is an Industrial Disease Claim?